tomzx/blog.tomrochette.com-content/my-agi-journey/item.md

 ## End of the day

 * Video log
-	* What I have done during the day
+	* What have I done during the day?
+	* What are the key takeaway of the day?
-	* What I didn't do
+	* What didn't I do?

+# While reading books/papers
+* Take notes (of interesting sections)
+* Write down thoughts
+* Write down questions related to what is being read (for further exploration)

 # After each *mini* project